mitkox/AzureTerraformWorkshop/challenges/01-connectingtoazure/README.md

 ![](../../img/2018-05-28-14-09-39.png)

 ### Create Terraform Configuration

+Now that we have created the resources using the portal, we also need to create its Terraform configuration file, otherwise it will be deleted since it is not described there.

 Your Azure Cloud Shell should still be in the folder for this challenge with a single `main.tf` file.
 Delete the contents of that file so we can start from scratch.